Welcombe Hills Vineyard is a family business run by husband and wife team, Jonathan and Nichola Kelsey.

 Welcombe Hills Vineyard was planted in 2001 as a “hobby vineyard” and then has grown over time.
 This also explains the wide variety of grapes that we produce here, with 9 in total from our 2½ acres of vines.

 The land itself was formerly farmed by the Shakespeare family, and more recently used to be part of the well-known Snitterfield Fruit Farm.
 To this day, we are still surrounded by plum and apples orchards, as well as a strawberry field.
 Perched at the top of Welcombe Hills on rocky clay terroir the site has great drainage sloping down to the river Avon.

-An initial area of half an acre was planted with Pinot Noir together with Dornfelder and Bacchus.
-The vineyard was extended with a second planting of vines (Bacchus, Auxerrois, Chardonnay, and Pinot Noir Précoce) which were harvested for the first time in 2007.
-There is also a third area of Chardonnay and Pinot Noir Précoce, planted in 2010, which is now also in full production.
+An initial area of half an acre was planted in 2001 with Pinot Noir together with Dornfelder and Bacchus.
+In 2003, the vineyard was extended with a second planting of 1200 more vines (Bacchus, Auxerrois, Chardonnay, and Pinot Noir Precoce) which were harvested for the first time in 2007.
+There is also a third area of Chardonnay and Pinot Noir Precoce, planted in 2010.

 Welcombe Hills Vineyard has established a reputation at both local and national level for producing award-winning wines of high quality.
 In 2018 we released our first still wine, winning a trophy and silver medal at the 2018 WineGB Midlands and North of England awards for our 2018 Bacchus – The Tempest.